Top Tips For Crowdfunding Due Diligence – An Interview With CrowdStreet

-Every pro forma, which essentially means the model for a deal of which one of the primary outputs are targeted returns, depends upon dozens of key assumptions to derive anticipated returns.
+Every pro forma, which essentially means the model for a deal in which one of the primary outputs is targeted returns, depends upon dozens of key assumptions to derive anticipated returns.
 Conservatism in underwriting often boils down to setting those assumptions at realistic and achievable levels rather than aggressive and speculative levels.

 Take an office building for example.
 Conservative lease-up assumptions mean assuming that new leases for the first year are at rates that are at or below the most recently executed leases.
 Conservative also means assuming that no new leasing occurs for 6-12 months.
 On the flip side, assuming that vacancies will be leased up in under six months, and at rates that have never been achieved at the subject property, may be possible but it’s certainly aggressive.

 What are the top 3-5 tips that you give investors when they’re trying to do their due diligence on a deal?

 Number one, it all begins with the Sponsor.
 Experience counts a lot in CRE and you can’t underestimate the value of working with groups with a lot of experience and know-how under their belt.
 In addition, the most experienced groups, particularly those with strong long-term track records, seek to zealously protect those track records.